Shop Subscribe

 3 Lighting Solutions for Added Productivity

 So what are the options for educators looking to improve the mood in the classroom?
-Fortunately, there are several different ways to create better lighting.
+Fortunately, there are several different ways to create more calming classroom lighting.

 Invest in New Lights

-If buying new light fixtures is not an option, it might be worth considering simply replacing the light bulbs.
-Full-spectrum lights offer a more natural-daylight-like experience and are said to put less strain on students’ eyes and give the room a more focused vibe.
+If buying new light fixtures is not an option, it might be worth it to consider replacing the light bulbs.
+Full-spectrum lights offer a more natural daylight-like experience.
+They’re said to put less strain on students’ eyes and give the room a more focused vibe.

 Light Filters

 If replacing bulbs or light fixtures is out of the question, many teachers have used and appreciated the effects of a light filter.
-Flame-retardant cloth hung below the standard fluorescent lighting comes in a variety of colors, offering options for muting some of the aggressive-feeling rays that can cause anxiety or headaches.
-Cozy Shades come in seasonal colors and designs as well, making them both a functional and stylish option for classrooms.
+Flame-retardant cloth hung below the standard fluorescent lighting comes in a variety of colors.
+These light filters mute some of the aggressive-feeling light that can cause anxiety or headaches.
+Cozy Shades come in seasonal colors and designs, making them both a functional and stylish year-round option for calming classroom lighting.

 Shop All Light Filters

-How do you create a calming or studious classroom?
-Leave ideas and inspiration for other teachers in the comments section below!
+How do you create a calming classroom?
+Leave classroom lighting ideas and inspiration for other teachers in the comments section below!

 Trackbacks